COVID-19 and Vaccine Information

 Unlike the common cold and the flu, there are only a few approved medications to treat COVID-19.
 Most people with COVID-19 have mild illnesses and can recover at home.
 You can treat symptoms with over-the-counter medicines, such as acetaminophen (Tylenol) or ibuprofen (Motrin, Advil), to help you feel better.
 Like the flu vaccine, staying up-to-date on your COVID-19 vaccination can also reduce the severity of COVID-19 and the risk of serious complications.

-The FDA has authorized certain antiviral medications and monoclonal antibodies to treat mild to moderate COVID-19 in people who are more likely to get very sick.
+The FDA has authorized certain antiviral medications to treat mild to moderate COVID-19 in people who are more likely to get very sick.
 Paxlovid and Molnuoiravir are oral medications that need to be started within five days of when symptoms start.
-Monoclonal antibody therapy is an IV injection and must begin within seven days of when symptoms start.

 If you have symptoms of the flu or COVID-19, contact your primary care provider to determine what care you may need, including testing to determine which, if any, virus you have.

 COVID-19 and flu vaccines are widely available at many community locations, including drug stores and pharmacies.
 Visit vaccines.gov to find a location near you.